Low-Compute Watermark Removal via Dual-Domain Natural Projection: Results

 \subsection{Ablation and Component Analysis}

-To understand the role of each module in \textsc{D\textsuperscript{2}RA}, we conduct a detailed ablation on \textsc{Tree-Ring} watermarks using both MS-COCO and SDP datasets.
-Table~\ref{tab:ablation} reports attack success, PSNR, SSIM, LPIPS, and CLIP similarity when selectively retaining frequency-domain reconstruction (FreqRecon), semantic refinement (SemRefine), and color correction (ColorCorr).
-Removing \emph{frequency-domain reconstruction} leads to the steepest decline in attack success-dropping to near zero, clearly confirming that suppressing structured spectral patterns is the primary mechanism for watermark removal.
-Semantic refinement provides an additional but more modest boost to success by stabilizing high-level structure and semantics, while color correction mainly enhances visual quality by mitigating hue shifts.
-Overall, the full \textsc{D\textsuperscript{2}RA} configuration achieves the best trade-off between removal strength and perceptual fidelity.

-To statistically validate these differences, we compute per-image \textsc{Tree-Ring} detector $p$-values for each variant and plot their distributions in Figure~\ref{fig:pvalue_all_components}.
-Values are shown as $\log_{10}$ of $p$-value; the dashed red line indicates the $0.01$ significance threshold.
-All \textsc{D\textsuperscript{2}RA} variants remain well below this threshold, but frequency reconstruction removal causes a clear upward shift, and the full \textsc{D\textsuperscript{2}RA} consistently achieves the highest $p$-values.
-This supports our hypothesis that frequency-domain projection is the dominant mechanism for neutralizing semantic watermarks.
+To understand the role of each module in \textsc{DAWN}, we conduct an ablation on \textsc{Tree-Ring} watermarks using both MS-COCO and SDP datasets.
+Table~\ref{tab:ablation} reports metrics when selectively retaining frequency-domain reconstruction (FreqRecon), semantic refinement (SemRefine), and color correction (ColorCorr).
+Removing \emph{frequency-domain reconstruction} causes attack success to collapse to near zero, showing that suppressing structured spectral patterns is the dominant mechanism for watermark removal.
+Semantic refinement provides a more modest improvement by stabilizing high-level structure, while color correction primarily improves visual appearance by mitigating hue shifts.
+The full \textsc{DAWN} configuration and its style-transfer variant achieves the best overall balance between removal strength and perceptual quality.
+To quantify these differences, we compute per-image detector $p$-values for each variant (Figure~\ref{fig:pvalue_all_components}).
+All \textsc{DAWN} configurations remain well below the $0.01$ detection threshold, while removing frequency reconstruction produces a clear upward shift.
+This further confirms that frequency-domain projection drives watermark weakening.
+Style-transfer alignment improves perceptual metrics (e.g., PSNR 16.1→18.1 dB, LPIPS 0.67→0.55) while maintaining high attack success (77.4\%→71.2\%).
+Correcting hue or texture therefore does \emph{not} resurrect the watermark signal, it trades a small success drop for substantially improved visual fidelity.
+Across all three perceptual-alignment variants, we observe that alignment plays only a minor role in watermark removal: mean–variance matching and style transfer yield similar suppression levels, while watermark weakening is almost entirely due to the dual-domain attack core (Steps~1–2).
+In contrast, prompt-driven harmonization shows inconsistent behavior (Appendix~\ref{appendix:prompt}).